 Families can struggle too and they seek help for a number of reasons.
 These reasons can include poor communication, frequent arguing, unfulfilled emotional needs, financial concerns and conflicts about how to parent children.
 Problems often occur at key transition points, i.e. when children are emerging into adolescence, when one member has suffered a significant injury or sickness, or any change in routine or situation that sends the family into a state of destabilization.
-In these instances, Dr. Moss may recommend family therapy.
+In these instances, we may recommend family therapy.
 This type of therapy focuses on the relationships between all members of the family and as such, all members would need to commit to attending therapy.
 At some points however, the focus may shift to the parental couple for a period of time.
-If this occurs, children would no longer be involved in treatment.
-If parents are wondering whether their children should be involved in the sessions, they should discuss this with Dr. Moss.
+If parents are wondering whether their children should be involved in the sessions, they should discuss this with the practitioner.